albertrenart/J25-programming/Notes Programming 2nd term.md

 Here we see that this function does not return anything, the function is called 'decide', and the code passes a String named 'command' to the function.

 If You want more examples, [check this](https://github.com/albertrenart/J25-programming/blob/main/arduino/Defining%20functions.md)

+Types of variables or return types used this year:

+*void* - does not return anything
+*bool* - returns true or false
+*int* - returns integer numbers
+*double* - returns decimal numbers
+*string* - returns a string